-NAV CANADA, in collaboration with the GTAA, is implementing a new approach procedure at Toronto Pearson Airport.
-This procedure will support environmental sustainability and reduce noise impacts on communities in the Greater Toronto Area.
+NAV CANADA, in collaboration with the GTAA, has implemented a new approach procedure at Toronto Pearson.
+This procedure supports environmental sustainability and reduces noise impacts on communities in the Greater Toronto Area.

 In late 2021, NAV CANADA launched a public consultation as part of this proposal to introduce airspace enhancements known as Required Navigation Performance - Authorization Required (RNP AR) for two runway ends at Toronto Pearson.

 RNP AR provides the opportunity to design shorter, more direct arrival routes, enabling aircraft to turn towards the airport sooner.
 These procedures will support environmental sustainability efforts by significantly reducing greenhouse gases and the overflight of residential areas.

 Based on the feedback from the 2021 consultation, and the anticipated benefits of RNP AR, NAV CANADA began implementing the procedure starting November 28, 2022.
 The implementation included some adjustments based on feedback that was received.